-Investments in non-consolidated subsidiaries and affiliates, and other long-term equity investments shares representing more than 10% of the voting rights in the capital issued by a bank or a company whose business is directly linked to that of the Group.
+Investments in non-consolidated subsidiaries and affiliates, and other long-term equity investments

-This category of securities covers shares held in nonconsolidated subsidiaries and affiliates, when it is deemed useful to the business of the company to hold the said shares in the long term.
+This category of securities covers shares held in non-consolidated subsidiaries and affiliates, when it is deemed useful to the business of the company to hold the said shares in the long term.
 This notably covers investments that meet the following criteria:

-- shares in companies that share directors or senior managers with the holding company, in instances where influence can be exercised over the company in which the shares are held; - shares in companies that belong to the same group controlled by individuals or legal entities, where the said persons or entities exercise control over the group and ensure that decisions are taken in unison;
+- shares in companies that share directors or senior managers with the holding company, in instances where influence can be exercised over the company in which the shares are held. - shares in companies that belong to the same group controlled by individuals or legal entities, where the said persons or entities exercise control over the group and ensure that decisions are taken in unison;